Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Roxburgh Park - North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Roxburgh Park - North has recorded approximately 29 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25147 homes were approved, with an additional 3 approved so far in FY-26.
-On average, over these five years, around 5.3 new residents arrived per dwelling constructed.
+Roxburgh Park - North has recorded approximately 29 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25147 homes were approved, with an additional four approved so far in FY-26.
+On average, around 5.3 new residents arrived annually for each dwelling constructed during these years.

 Frequently Asked Questions - Development